 3.2.1.4 IADL

-PLACEHOLDER

-3.2.1.4 MMSE
+The patient receives a score of 1 for each item labeled A – H if his or her competence is rated at some minimal level or higher.
+Add the total points circled for A – H. The total score may range from 0 – 8.
+A lower score indicates a higher level of dependence.
+In case of missing items the overall score is set to missing3.2.1.4 MMSE

 The following three cut-off levels should be employed to classify the severity of cognitive impairment: no cognitive impairment=24-30; mild cognitive impairment=18-23; severe cognitive impairment=0-17.
+In case of missing data …..

 3.2.1.6 Charlson score